mcatillo/qcdsnake/README.md

         Enter key     ->  Select game parameters or restart the game Space bar key ->  Go to play the game
-        Arrows key    ->  Move the snake
+        Arrow keys    ->  Move the snake
         D key         ->  Go to game description
         P key         ->  Pause the game
         L key         ->  Change language: (EN/IT)